 Discover the Best 48-Hour Itinerary for a Snowy Winter Getaway to Saratoga Springs

 Let it snow, let it snow, let it snow in Saratoga Springs!
 Each year, the Saratoga area receives plentiful snowfall that opens up a new world of activities, such as downhill skiing, snowshoeing, and snow tubing.
 Do you love snowsports, warm, crackling fireplaces, and winter fun?
 Make plans for an unforgettable getaway to Saratoga with help from this 48-hour snowy winter itinerary.

 Friday Evening: Check In & Rest Up for a Fun-Filled Weekend

-Comfortable lodging is one of the most important parts of any getaway, and for this 48-hour itinerary, we're highlighting three local properties in Saratoga Springs.
+Comfortable lodging is one of the most important parts of any getaway, and for this 48-hour itinerary, we're highlighting three local properties in and near Saratoga Springs.

 Another excellent lodging property to stay at this winter is Saratoga Arms, a top-rated hotel in a lovingly restored 1870 Second Empire brick building.
 Conveniently located in downtown Saratoga, Saratoga Arms features 31 unique rooms and suites.
 You can book one with a fireplace, a double whirlpool tub, or both!
 Plus, guests can start their morning off right with a complimentary farm-to-table gourmet breakfast.